MartinEden/HereIStand/README.md

 Sea zones are listed with 'sea' as their home power.
 Oran and Tripoli are listed as 'hapsburg/ottoman' to show their switching allegiance after the _Barbary Pirates_ even has been played.
 Algiers is simply listed as 'ottoman', as it is not in play until that event is played, and when it does come into play it is always Ottoman.

 ## Connection types
-These are 'normal', 'pass', 'port', 'sea'.
-Normal and pass should be self explanatory to anyone familiar with the game.
+These are 'normal', 'pass', 'port', and 'sea'.
+'Normal' and 'pass' should be self explanatory to anyone familiar with the game.
 If a space is a port, then a connection is listed with type 'port' linking the space and the sea zone.
 If a sea zone is adjacent to another this is also listed as a connection, this time with type 'sea'.

 # Validation and generation
 The CSV files were written by hand.